mmccool/gateway-setup/README.md

 ## Setup GUI: Minimal X Windows (for VNC and occasional direct use)
-1. Install OpenBox (minimal X window manager; about 380MB) The following allows for a GUI but with the minimum use of storage See the following for more information on a similar configuration: https://www.addictivetips.com/ubuntu-linux-tips/desktop-environment-with-openbox-window-manager/
+1. Install OpenBox (minimal X window manager; about 380MB) The following [allows for a GUI but with the minimum use of storage]( https://www.addictivetips.com/ubuntu-linux-tips/desktop-environment-with-openbox-window-manager/ )
-   Summary:
    ```
    sudo apt install xinit openbox tint2 pcmanfm
    ```